Nature of Spinons in 1D Spin Chains: Exact result for the -site Heisenberg chain: relation between the norm and entanglement

 with $|A\rangle = |\!\!\uparrow\uparrow\downarrow\uparrow\downarrow\rangle + ({\rm translations})$ and $|B\rangle = |\!\!\uparrow\uparrow\uparrow\downarrow\downarrow \rangle + ({\rm translations})$.
 All the states in $|A\rangle$ and $|B\rangle$ are orthonormal to each other.
 The resulting norm:

-shows a considerable suppression of $N(q)$ in an extended interval from around $\frac{\pi}{2}$ to $\frac{3 \pi}{2}$, see black solid line in Fig.~\ref{results}(c2).
+shows, {\it inter alia}, a considerable suppression of $N(q)$ in an extended interval from around $\frac{\pi}{2}$ to $\pi$, see black solid line in Fig.~2(c2) of the main text and discussion below.
 Of course, for $L=4$ this result is only meaningful at multiples of $q=\frac{2\pi}{5}$, but similar arguments hold for longer chains within the valence-bond approximation.

-\emph{The spin-$\frac{1}{2}$ of the spinon:} Our procedure also provides a clear explanation for the fractionalization of the elementary excitations, namely the spin-$\frac12$ of the spinon.
-For a Heisenberg chain of an even length $L$, the ground state is non-degenerate and its magnetization is $M=0$.
-Our procedure creates then a spinon by increasing the chain length by one and, by construction, the resulting state carries spin-$\frac{1}{2}$.
-This is consistent from the point of view of the low-energy states of an odd-length spin chain.
-Indeed, in that case, the doubly degenerate ground state is known to contain a single spinon and to carry a momentum $\pm \frac{\pi}{2}$~\cite{Karbach_1995}.
-From our construction this is visible in the dispersion relation $\varepsilon(q)$ which approaches $0$ for $q= \pm \frac{\pi}{2}$ showing that we in fact reconstruct the true ground state and that it contains a single spinon.

-\emph{Outlook:} Our work confirms a paradigm that is rarely explicitly formulated, according to which a collective excitation generally inherits its properties from the ground state.
-This paradigm is probably best exemplified by the Goldstone theorem and the close relation between the broken-symmetry long-range ordered ground state and the gapless collective excitations~\cite{Beekman2019}.

-Here we used this paradigm to understand a system that does not have spontaneous symmetry breaking and where the Goldstone theorem is not valid, hence the connection between the ground and the excited states is less clear.
-Our successful explanation of the properties of the spinon excitation shows that such a connection is possible in complex correlated systems as well.
-The resulting features of the elementary excitations are then controlled by the entanglement in the ground state.

-The postulated procedure is universal and can be applied to any spin model, regardless of its dimensionality.
-For instance, it can be used to explore the nature of the elementary excitations in frustrated spin systems -- such as the recently discussed problem of marginally irrelevant interactions between spinons in $J_1-J_2$ spin chains~\cite{Keselman2020}.

-\emph{Acknowledgements:} Authors acknowledge the support of National Science Centre in Poland under the projects 2016/22/E/ST3/00560 (K.W.), 2018/31/B/ST3/03758 (T.K.), and 2018/31/D/ST3/03588 (M.P.).
-K.W. acknowledges support from the Excellence Initiative of the University of Warsaw (`mikrogrant' programme).
-M.B. acknowledges support from the Stewart Blusson Quantum Matter Institute and from NSERC.
-We thank Federico Becca for stimulating discussions.
-This research was carried out with the support of the Interdisciplinary Centre for Mathematical and Computational Modelling at University of Warsaw (ICM UW) under grant no. G73-29.
+Having obtained an exact expression for $N(q)$, \eqref{norm_N_4}, we are now ready to investigate the origin of its two main striking properties: (i) a relative enhancement of the $4$-site Heisenberg chain norm, with a pronounced maximum for the small momenta $q \lesssim \pi/2 $, w.r.t. the norm obtained once a spin is added to the Neel antiferromagnet, that is w.r.t. $N(q) = 1+\cos(q)$ (see main text); (ii) a relative suppression of the $4$-site Heisenberg chain norm, with a pronounced minimum for the small momenta $q \gtrsim \pi/2 $, w.r.t. the norm obtained once a spin is added to the Neel antiferromagnet, that is w.r.t. $N(q) = 1+\cos(q)$ (see main text).

+To this end, let us first note that a sum rule $ \sum_{ 0 <q <\pi} N(q) = \pi$ means that once we e.g. understand the relative enhancement for some momenta, then the relative suppression for the other momenta follows.
+Therefore, we concentrate on investigating the former effect.